Trump hails Kelly as new chief joins chaotic White House

 Later, during a meeting of his Cabinet, Trump said the retired Marine general "will go down, in terms of the position of chief of staff, one of the great ever."

 Kelly is tasked with bringing order to a chaotic and leaky West Wing and re-energizing the administration's flagging agenda in Congress.
-Those issues were laid at the feet of since-departed Chief of Staff Reince Priebus, whose fate was long considered tied to the success — and, in the end, failure — of White House efforts in the GOP-controlled Congress to repeal and possibly replace Obamacare.
+Those issues had been the responsibility of since-departed Chief of Staff Reince Priebus, whose fate was long considered tied to the success — and, in the end, failure — of White House efforts in the GOP-controlled Congress to repeal and possibly replace Obamacare.

 Kelly, a retired four-star Marine general who served over 40 years in the military, enters a White House known for its competing factions and the diluted power Kelly’s predecessor wielded in the chief of staff position.
 Not to mention a boss who is known for listening mostly to himself.

-Instead, he's won favor in Trump’s eyes by carrying out his hardline immigration agenda as Secretary at the Department of Homeland Security, including the implementation of the controversial so-called "travel ban."
+Instead, he's won favor in Trump’s eyes by carrying out his hardline immigration agenda as secretary of the Department of Homeland Security, including the implementation of the legally disputed "travel ban."

 "The country’s optimistic, and I think the general will just add to it, but the country is doing very well," Trump said, citing a strong stock market and business confidence.